tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/HDFS TO COS 工具_intl_en.md

 JDK v1.7 or v1.8

 #### Installation and configuration
-For more information on environment installation and configuration, please see [Java Installation and Configuration](https://intl.cloud.tencent.com/document/product/436/10865).
+For more information on environment installation and configuration, see [Java](https://intl.cloud.tencent.com/document/product/436/10865).

 ## Configuration Method
 1. Install Hadoop v2.7.2 or higher.
-For detailed directions, please see [Hadoop Installation and Test](https://intl.cloud.tencent.com/document/product/436/10867).
+For detailed directions, see [Hadoop](https://intl.cloud.tencent.com/document/product/436/10867).
 2. Download the HDFS TO COS tool from [GitHub](https://github.com/tencentyun/hdfs_to_cos_tools) and decompress it.
 3. Copy the `core-site.xml` file of the HDFS cluster to be synced to the `conf` folder.
 The `core-site.xml` file contains the configuration information of NameNode.
 4. In the `cos_info.conf` configuration file, configure the bucket, region, and API key information.
 The bucket name is formed by connecting a user-defined string and the system-generated `APPID` with a hyphen, for example, `examplebucket-1250000000`.
 5. Specify the configuration file location in the command line parameter.
 The default location is `conf/cos_info.conf`.
->!If the command line parameter conflicts with the configuration file, the command line parameter prevails.
+>!If the command line parameter conflicts with the configuration file, the command line parameter shall apply.

 ## Usage